scikit-hep/awkward/docs-sphinx/ak.layout.Content.rst

 Flattens one extraneous level of :doc:`ak.types.OptionType` or :doc:`ak.types.UnionType`.
 If there is no such level, this is a pass-through.
+In all cases, the output has the same logical meaning as the input.

 ak.layout.Content.sum
 =====================